Friday, March 25, 2016

 Tuesday, March 15, 2016

-The Kids Are All Right: 1983 in Piedmont, California
+The Kids Are All Right: 1983 in Oakland, California

 To honor the March 15th celebration of Absolutely Incredible Kids Day, I thought I'd post this absolutely incredible collection of 33 year-old birthday snapshots.